-Note 3: The signature of the "forced" kext is not checked in any way.
-This makes using this feature extremely dangerous and undesirable for secure boot.

-Note 4: This feature may not work on encrypted partitions in newer operating systems.
+Note: The signature of the "forced" kernel drivers is not checked anyhow, making the use of this feature extremely dangerous and undesired for secure boot.
+This feature may not work on encrypted partitions in newer operating systems.

 5. Patch

 Description: Perform binary patches in kernel and drivers prior to driver addition and removal.